shreyasgite/hayabusa/_pages/about.md

 permalink: /about/
 ---

-Hayabusa is a little experiment to share notes and logs on integration of aritificial intilligence and biology.
+Hayabusa is a little experiment to share notes and logs on integration of artificial intelligence and biology.

 It is written by me -Shreyas Gite.
-I work as a Machine Learning Head at [Kopernikus Automotive](https://www.kopernikusauto.com), and am currently thinking more about Longevity.
+I work as a machine learning lead at [Kopernikus Automotive](https://www.kopernikusauto.com), and am currently thinking more about longevity.
 You can learn more about my profile in [CV here](https://github.com/shreyasgite/Shreyas-Gite-Resume).